dh.texture

 Section titled “Channel Packing”Combine channels from multiple source textures into a single output.
 Classic use case: ORM (Occlusion, Roughness, Metallic) packing.

 { "name": "Body ORM", "pack": { "r": "textures/occlusion.png@r", "g": "textures/roughness.png@r", "b": "textures/metallic.png@r" }}Each key is an output channel (r, g, b, a).
-Each value is a texture reference with optional @channel suffix.
+Each value is either a texture reference (with optional @channel suffix) or a constant number (0–1).

 Defaults for unspecified channels: